lawrennd/mlai/backlog/README.md

 2. Better organization of tasks into categories
 3. More detailed status tracking than GitHub issues alone
 4. Integration with the CIP system
 5. A historical record of all planned work, whether implemented or not

+## Current Backlog Items

+### Bugs
+- [2025-10-12_coverage-collection-numpy-interference.md](./bugs/2025-10-12_coverage-collection-numpy-interference.md): Fix Coverage Collection Interference with NumPy (Proposed, Medium)

+### Features
+- No feature tasks currently in backlog

+### Documentation
+- No documentation tasks currently in backlog

+### Infrastructure
+- No infrastructure tasks currently in backlog